jckkrr/Point2Point_graph/README.md

 How did Union Berlin - the German capital's "other" team - manage to make it into the Europa League while their rivals from the westside of town only just avoided relegation?

-These point-to-point graphs show how much advantage Union got from playing at their "fan-built" stadium - even with barely anyone there.
+These slope graphs show how much advantage Union got from playing at their "fan-built" stadium - even with barely anyone there.

 In fact, no other team bar Eintracht Frankfurt had a more disproportionate home ground advantage.